lukaswrz/arch-install/README.md

 ## Packages

 To add more packages to your installation use `-p`.
-E.g this can be helpful if you need to install dependencies for your dotfiles
+E.g this can be helpful if you need to install dependencies for your dotfiles.

 ## Kernel parameters